 - How do you honor a culture of diversity and inclusion?

 - What is your approach to better understanding and appreciating others’ differences?

-Engagement is our foundation, the pedestal that our Helm sits on.
-Engagement is what drives and motivates us the most, and it affects our productivity and general well-being.
+Passion is what you love to do, it the pedestal that our Helm sits on.
+Passion is what drives and motivates us the most, and it affects our productivity and general well-being.
 It is the leading most indicator to performance, client engagement, and overall results.
 The tools that we use to measure engagement are:

 Our personal engagement is also the leading indicator on how we leverage our talents and gifts, and so it is important that we continuously check in with ourselves.
 Some of the questions to ask yourself are: